quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 true
 ```

-3. Define a function that takes the last 3 elements of a `[Int]` and gets the average of them.
-Use
+3. Define a function that takes the last 3 elements of a `Array Int` and gets the average of them.
-   notes as inspiration.
+   Use notes as inspiration.

 ```purescript
 > averageOfLast3 [2, 4, 6, 8, 10]